laminas/laminas-ci-matrix-action/README.md

 ### Excluding specific jobs

-The easiest way to exclude a single job is via the `name` parameter:
+One way to exclude a single job is via the `name` parameter:

 ```json
 {